Biological Functions of Vitamin C

 -

-Peppers: Especially red peppers, they are an excellent source of Vitamin C. Plus, they are versatile and can be added to a variety of dishes.
+Peppers: Especially red peppers, are an excellent source of Vitamin C. Plus, they are versatile and can be added to a variety of dishes.

 -

-Broccoli: This cruciferous vegetable is not only rich in Vitamin C, but also provides fiber and other beneficial nutrients.
+Broccoli: This cruciferous vegetable is not only rich in vitamin C, but also provides fiber and other beneficial nutrients.

 -